Demi-urge/menace_sandbox/docs/visual_agent_prompt.md

 - `queue` – number of queued jobs waiting for execution.

 Jobs are processed sequentially so at most one task runs at a time regardless of how many clients enqueue work.
+If the service fails to start due to a stale lock run `python menace_visual_agent_2.py --cleanup` then repair the queue with `--repair-running --recover-queue`.
+Use `--resume` to process tasks without starting the server.

 ## Prompt customisation

 `VA_MESSAGE_PREFIX` overrides the instructions prepended before each message.
 `VA_PROMPT_PREFIX` adds extra text to the start of the prompt while